 Parents may call into the school and administer medicine to their child.
-When school staff administer medicines, the parent or carer must supply to the School Office the medicine in the original pharmacist's container clearly labelled in a named airtight container, including details of possible side effects.
+When school staff administer medicines, the parent or carer must supply to the school Office the medicine in the original pharmacist's container clearly labelled in a named airtight container, including details of possible side effects.
 Parents must complete a 'Parental Agreement to Administer Prescribed Medicines' (Appendix A).
-If a member of staff administers prescribed medication they will record details/dosage in the medical book.
+If a member of staff administers prescribed medication, they will record details/dosage in the medicine book and complete a pink slip for parents.